proxmox/ceph/ceph/doc/cephfs/cache-configuration.rst

 it will reach a steady state of ``-ln(0.5)/rate*threshold`` items removed per second.

+.. note:: Increasing the value of the confguration setting
+          ``mds_cache_trim_decay_rate`` leads to the MDS spending less time trimming the cache.
+To increase the cache trimming rate, set a lower value.

-The defaults are conservative and may need changed for production MDS with large cache sizes.
+The defaults are conservative and may need to be changed for production MDS with large cache sizes.